emmajanedrews/base-template/join-our-team.md

 <p>That being said, I’m only looking for those who have the potential to be the best.
 I want to foster the career of someone who is willing to work full-time, is willing to follow my proven system, and who is looking for leads. </p>

 <p>If you implement the specific weekly schedule I lay out for my agents, which involves spending seven hours a week on prospecting calls and five hours a week on follow-ups, I guarantee that you’ll see 30 to 35 leads per month and make a minimum of $50,000 in your first year on my team.
-Each month, I offer a split which gives you 40% on the first transaction, 45% on the second, and 50% on the third and following transactions.</p>
+Each month, I offer a split which gives you 40% on the first transaction, 45% on the second, and 50% on the third and following transactions.
+Do other brokerages offer a higher split?
+Yes, but they don’t offer much else.
+My buyer agents close between 25-50 transactions each year.
+My licensed staff handles the details for you so that all you have to do is prospect, follow up, show and sell.</p>

 <p>If you respond right now, you will get leads right away.
 The leads I offer you will result in closings.
 All I ask is that you follow through.
-On top of that, you will be taught how to perfect buyer presentation, how to do open houses, how to be effective and time-sensitive, how to show houses, and, overall, how to improve as an agent. </p>
+On top of that, you will be taught how to perfect your buyer presentation, how to do open houses the right way so they result in good leads, how to be effective and time-sensitive, how to show houses, and, overall, how to improve as an agent. </p>

 <p>Throughout this training, I will give you my personal assistance at multiple points.
-I will go with you to your first open house, I will be there with you for your first prospecting call, and I will help you hone your communication skills through scripting.
+I will go with you to your first open house, I will be there with you for your first prospecting calls, and I will help you hone your communication skills through scripting.
 There is no such thing as a watered-down training experience on my team.</p>

 <p>If you want to join a team that cares about your success, will provide you the tools you need to reach it, and will allow you to enjoy a life outside of your career, apply today.</p>